2 Summary of Significant Accounting Policies

 2.1.1 BASIS OF APPLICATION

-These consolidated financial statements were prepared in accordance with the International Financial Reporting Standards (IFRSIFRS: International Financial Reporting Standards; future EU-wide standards produced by the IASB) as published by the International Accounting Standards Board (IASB), London.
+These consolidated financial statements were prepared in accordance with the International Financial Reporting Standards (IFRS) as published by the International Accounting Standards Board (IASB), London.
 The statements take into account the recommendations of the International Financial Reporting Standards Interpretations Committee (IFRS IC), as applicable in the European Union (EU) and also give consideration to the supplementary German commercial law provisions, applicable in accordance with Sec.
 315a Para.
 1 of the German Commercial Code (HGB).

-These consolidated financial statements as of December 31, 2015 comprise MorphoSys AG and its subsidiaries (collectively referred to as the “MorphoSys Group” or the “Group”).
+These consolidated financial statements for the financial year ended December 31, 2016 comprise MorphoSys AG and its subsidiaries (collectively referred to as the “MorphoSys Group” or the “Group”).

 In preparing the consolidated financial statements in accordance with IFRS, the Management Board is required to make certain estimates and assumptions, which have an effect on the amounts recognized in the consolidated financial statements and the accompanying notes.
 The actual results may differ from these estimates.
 The estimates and the underlying assumptions are subject to continuous review.
 Any changes in estimates are recognized in the period in which the changes are made and in all relevant future periods.